ghga-de/ghga/testbed/README.md

 The Archive Test Bed can be configured through either **YAML file** or **environment variables**, with environment variables having higher priority.

+The testbed itself is configured via `tb.yaml`.
+The default configuration uses the docker compose environment used by the devcontainer.
+Alternative configurations can be saved as `tb.*.yaml` and then activated by setting the environment variable `TB_CONFIG_YAML` accordingly.

 - **States:** The `keep_state_in_db` setting determines whether to store test states in a database or in memory, with the latter being default for automated black box tests.
 - **Additional Authentication:** The `auth_basic` setting is for passing basic authentication credentials, applicable only in black box testing.

 ### Advanced Configuration